notsobs/notsobs/README.md

 ## Projects

-Each one follows the same shape: build a real attack chain, generate real log data, build real detection logic, document what broke and how it got fixed.
+Each one follows the same shape: build a real attack chain, generate real log data, build real detection logic.
 No canned datasets — every log line in every project came from an attack I actually ran myself.

 | Project | Info | What it demonstrates |
 |---|---|---|